 Showing 1-24 of 585 items

 The Midwest’s number-one attraction is the place in Chicago for lakefront fun.
-Take an exhilarating ride on the sky-high Ferris wheel, board a sightseeing or dinner cruise boat, and see a live performance at the outdoor Skyline Stage or acclaimed Chicago Shakespeare Theater.
+Board a sightseeing or dinner cruise boat, and see a live performance at the outdoor Skyline Stage or acclaimed Chicago Shakespeare Theater.
 Dine at one of Navy Pier’s many boardwalk restaurants and browse the unique shops and stands (a great place to pick up a souvenir).

 A world of discovery awaits at the largest science museum in the Western Hemisphere.
 Explore more than 800 exhibits, including the legendary U-505, a German submarine captured on the high seas during World War II; take off on a Boeing 727 airplane for a simulated cross-country flight; descend down a mineshaft for a tour of a realistic coal mine; and witness robots at work in a toy factory.
 Take a seat at the museum’s Omnimax Theater and watch awesome 3D flicks on a giant screen.

-Opened in October 2012, this new visitors center celebrates the long history of the Caterpillar company.
+Opened in October 2012, this new visitor's center celebrates the long history of the Caterpillar Company.
 Visitors can explore the past by taking a journey back in time via historic photos and antique equipment.
 Visitor favorites include a 24-foot tall 797 mining truck that doubles as a movie theater and a product floor complete with simulators to explore its world-famous product line.

 The second-largest art museum in the United States is home to more than 300,000 works of art, including “American Gothic” by Grant Wood, Edward Hopper's “Nighthawks” and more.
 Renowned for its rare master works, at The Art Institute visitors can experience one of the world’s most notable collections of Impressionist and Post-Impressionist art.
 With the addition of its Modern Wing, the museum now features an impressive showcase for its contemporary artworks.